*Updated July 2019*

 Expect warm hospitality and a unique experience at a hanok stay in Hahoe

-It’s a good idea to book ahead for a hanok stay and you can do so easily by calling the local tourist info office (054-852-3588).
-There is an English speaking member of staff who will advise on the best place depending on your budget.
+It’s a good idea to book ahead for your hanok stay as it’s not the kind of place you can just turn up and sort last minute.
+You can book via phone or email directly through the Rakkojae website for stays at this exquisite hanok home overlooking Buyongdae Cliff.
+Otherwise, to book one of the local hanok stays, call the Hahoe tourist info office (054-852-3588).
+There is an English speaking member of staff who will advise on the best place depending on your budget and group size.
 Drop by the office when you arrive and they’ll show you where to find your hanok stay on the map.
 You usually pay in cash direct to the owner.
 You’ll likely pay per room, not per person.
-Starting prices are around 50,000 won per night and go up to 200,000 won or more for the swankiest places.
+Starting prices are around 50,000 won per night.

 Book Your Accommodation Now!

 Andong is famous for its signature dish, Andong Chicken (Andong Jjimdak 안동 찜닭) and it would be a crime not to try it while you’re here (unless, of course, you don’t eat chicken).
 Chunks of chicken are served in a soy sauce based stew with carrots, glass noodles and potatoes.
 It’s really yummy.